KirkOlynyk/orleans/src/Orleans.Indexing/ReadMe.txt

   orleans\test\Orleans.Indexing.Tests\bin\Debug\net461\win10-x64\logs

-  But yourse will appropriately different.
+  But your version will appropriately different.

 Adding your own test to the Test Framework
 ------------------------------------------
-Each test is marked with a [Fact] annontation.
+Each test is marked with a [Fact] annotation.

 Enable Code Generation in the Test Framework